Mfenix1/MedicMariexOasis/README.md

 To run this project, make sure you have installed node.js and git.

-Furthermore just use a Code Editor like VS Code, Atom, or Sublime (Even Vim probably if you want) to edit stuffs or run in the terminal.
+Furthermore use a Code Editor like VS Code, Atom, or Sublime (Even Vim probably if you want) to edit stuff or run in the terminal.

-To run this app, do the following below.
+To run this app, please do the following below.

 ```sh
 $ git clone https://github.com/HansGabriel/MedicMarie.git